Dexiios/Game_of_Life/README.md

-Game of Life project using SDL in C
+# Game of Life using SDL library

-draw cells by clicking or holding left click
+Draw cells by clicking or holding left click

-start/pause the game with SPACE key
+Start/pause the game with SPACE key